 With lush greenery, rock outcroppings and pristine water, the Rideau Canal provides natural eye candy at every turn.
 Photo-ready scenes unravel before your eyes; this is nature at its best.
 Rock Dunder, owned by the Rideau Waterway Land Trust near Morton offers a 3.8 km summit loop that is so worth the hike.
 Standing atop the rock at the summit gives a breathtaking view of the canal with water and treetops below stretching as far as the eye can see.
 Another unforgettable vantage point is near Chaffey’s Lock on a former train bridge, which is now a section of the Cataraqui Trail.
 The bridge dates back to the early 1900s and has recently been renovated for use with the trail.
 A short five minute walk through the woods from the lock awards visitors with an unforgettable view.
 Lastly, Foley Mountain in Westport looks out over Upper Rideau Lake from a granite ridge at Spy Rock.
 A three-minute walk from the parking lot gets visitors to the rock look out to see the lake and village laid out below.

 Explore the nooks and crannies of this paddler’s paradise!
 Calm, clear water and natural sights entice people of all ages to pick up a paddle and discover the intimate side of the Rideau.
 More than 30 launch ramps and most lock stations provide access to the canal and unlike powerboats, paddlers have the advantage of exploring bays and ponds to get a sense of the wildlife that calls the Rideau home.
 Kayaks, canoes and stand up paddleboards can be rented at numerous points along the Rideau Canal and Rideau Tours out of Chaffey’s Lock even offers guided tours and luxury paddling.
+You may even get to see the famous Captain Mike.
 Morning paddlers are often greeted by loons and blue herons as the mist rises off of the lakes and evening paddlers can watch the sun go down over the water in a glorious blaze of colour.
 Be sure to explore the charming small towns, historical sites, ice cream shops and gourmet restaurants along the way.

 The Rideau Heritage Route is awash in history with several surviving blockhouses, lockmasters houses, and community buildings that have been preserved.
 Step back in time at The Old Stone Mill in Delta while witnessing a working flour mill, grinding grain with traditional equipment and methods used in the 1800s.
 The mill is a National Historic Site of Canada and the structure has been painstakingly renovated to give visitors a unique experience of flour-making demonstrations while also featuring many interactive exhibits and milling artefacts.
 It’s open to the public during the summer, and on special occasions the working millstones grind heritage, locally-grown grain into flour.